IanWhalen/mongodb-tools.com/_tools/studio-3t.md

 purpose: GUI

 # Short description of tool
 description: Studio 3T is a fully featured IDE for MongoDB.
-The best MongoDB GUI for MongoDB professionals.
 Studio 3T is free for personal and non-commercial use.
-Full support for MongoDB 3.4

 # image should be added to the img/ directory, ideally 370x200px
 img: studio-3t.png

 # Release Info
-latest_release_version: 5.3.4
+latest_release_version: 2019.7.1
-latest_release_date: 2017-06-19
+latest_release_date: 2019-11-18

 # Github Info
 github_user: